allen-cell-animated/cell-feature-explorer/CONTRIBUTING.md

 ### Deployment
-Once built, Webpack outputs (e.g., index.html, JS and CSS files) are put into a tar archive, gzipped, and stored in Artifactory in the `maven-snapshot-local` repo.
-From there, deployments involve: a) pulling a particular artifact (referenced by git tag) out of Artifactory and b) copying the contents of the artifact to an S3 website bucket.
-For both staging and production deployments, these steps are captured in this project's Jenkinsfile and can be executed by setting the proper parameters for the Jenkins build.

 #### Staging deployment
-Automatically builds from `main`, can also be manually triggered on Jenkins
+Automatically builds from `main`, can also be manually triggered on github actions.
+Optional input for pointing the staging build at the non production database.
+But will default to the production database on automatic builds.

 #### Production deployment
 On `main` branch